-The Proposed Action would result in demolition and construction activities.
-Like all construction projects, work at the project sites would result in temporary disruptions to the surrounding community.
-These activities would occur over approximately 18 to 24 months.
+The Proposed Project would result in demolition and construction activities.
+Like all construction projects, work at the project site would result in temporary disruptions to the surrounding community.
+These activities would occur over approximately 12 to 18 months.

 These effects would be temporary and are not considered significant.
+The construction period for the potential second phase would be similar in duration.

-Construction activities for the Proposed Action would normally take place Monday through Friday, although the delivery or installation of certain critical equipment could occur on weekend days.
+Construction activities for the Proposed Project would normally take place Monday through Friday, although the delivery or installation of certain critical equipment could occur on weekend days.
 The permitted hours of construction are regulated by the New York City Department of Buildings, apply in all areas of the city, and are reflected in the collective bargaining agreements with major construction trade unions.
-In accordance with those regulations, work would begin at 7 AM on weekdays, although some workers would arrive and begin the prepare work areas between 6 and 7 AM.
+In accordance with those regulations, work would begin at 7 AM on weekdays, although some workers would arrive and begin to prepare work areas between 6 and 7 AM.
 Normally, work would end by 6 PM.

-The construction of the Proposed Action would be required to comply with applicable control measures for construction noise.
+The construction of the Proposed Project would be required to comply with applicable control measures for construction noise.
 Construction noise is regulated by the New York City Noise Control Code and by noise emission standards for construction equipment issued by the U.S. Environmental Protection Agency.
 These local and federal requirements mandate that certain classifications of construction equipment and motor vehicles meet specified noise standards; that, except under exceptional circumstances, construction activities be limited to weekdays between the hours of 7 AM and 6 PM; and that construction material be handled and transported in such a manner as to not create unnecessary noise.
 Compliance with those noise control measures would be ensured by including them in the contract documents as materials specification and by directives to the construction contractors.
 No significant noise impacts are expected to occur as a result of the construction.